 Daily Checks

-Inspect hydraulic fluid, engine oil, coolant, and fuel levels.
-Top up or replace fluids as necessary to maintain proper operation. - Visual Inspection
+Check Fluid Levels Inspect hydraulic fluid, engine oil, coolant, and fuel levels.
+Top up or replace fluids as necessary to maintain proper operation.

-Conduct a walk-around inspection to identify any leaks, loose bolts, or damaged components.
-Address any issues immediately to prevent further damage. - Lubricate Moving Parts
+Visual Inspection Conduct a walk-around inspection to identify any leaks, loose bolts, or damaged components.
+Address any issues immediately to prevent further damage.

 Scheduled Maintenance

-After each job or every 10 hours of operation, inspect and clean the trencher chain, teeth, and sprockets.
-Replace any worn or damaged parts. - Adjust Chain Tension
+Inspect Digging Components After each job or every 10 hours of operation, inspect and clean the trencher chain, teeth, and sprockets.
+Replace any worn or damaged parts.

-Check levels of hydraulic fluids, engine oils, and coolants.
-Look for leaks and inspect hydraulic hoses for damage. - Engine Performance Monitoring
+Hydraulic System Check Check levels of hydraulic fluids, engine oils, and coolants.
+Look for leaks and inspect hydraulic hoses for damage.

 Following these preventive maintenance practices will maximize your trencher’s uptime and longevity by keeping it in optimal working order.